Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: STARLINK AIDED EARTH OBSERVATION DATA TRANSFER

 \subsubsection{Route Quality Analysis}

-We do a brief analysis to the loss rate and delay for a packet transferring from an observation satellite to a PoP.
-It includes the following: (1) Propagation loss between observation satellite and its served Starlink satellite.
-This propagation happens in the space with merely no atmosphere, and it's nearly proportional to the distance between the two satellites.
-(2) Starlink in-network delay and loss: (a) ISL transport delay and loss. (b) Propagation delay and loss between the last Starlink satellite and ground station (GS), which is affected by the weather like clouds, rain, and snow, resulting in 0$\sim$10 dB Signal to Noise Ratio (SNR) variation \cite{shrestha2017characterization}. (c) GS to PoP transmission delay and loss.
+The loss rate and delay for a packet transferring from an EO satellite to a PoP includes: (1) Propagation loss between observation satellite and its served Starlink satellite.
+It's nearly proportional to the distance between the two satellites in space.
+(2) Starlink in-network delay and loss, stemming from the ISL transport, propagation from the last Starlink satellite to the ground station (GS) (affected by the weather resulting in 0$\sim$10 dB Signal to Noise Ratio variation \cite{shrestha2017characterization}), and GS-to-PoP transmission.
 (3) Hardware effect including the processing of satellites hardware, the design of the antennas and circuits in the transmitter and receiver.
-Part of these loss can be estimated, like the propagation loss can be estimated using orbit calculations and standard models to understand weather-related loss \cite{ITU1, ITU2, ITU3}.
-ISL transport time can also be estimated as light speed travelling between satellites.
-However, this entire route contains many more details influencing the delay, such as the number of hops for ISL transport, and we cannot control which route exactly will be chosen inside the Starlink system since it's almost a black box.
+While propagation loss and ISL delay can be estimated using orbital models and light-speed assumptions \cite{ITU1, ITU2, ITU3}, overall delay depends on factors like ISL hop count, and the exact routing within Starlink remains a black box.